redwoodjs/redwood/docs/docs/auth/auth0.md

 With Auth0, when you log in or sign up, it'll redirect you to Auth0's hosted log-in or sign-up page, then back to your Redwood app.
 But where in your Redwood app exactly?
 Auth0 needs to know, and this setting tells it.

 We'll keep things simple for now and make it "http://localhost:8910", but feel free to configure it as you wish.
-Paste "http://localhost:8910" in the text area below "Allowed Callback URLs", then click "Save" at the bottom of the page.
+Paste "http://localhost:8910" in the text area below "Allowed Callback URLs", then click "Save Changes" at the bottom of the page.
-We'll also need to paste this in `.env` as `AUTH0_REDIRECT_URI`.
+Copy this one over to your project's `.env` file too, as `AUTH0_REDIRECT_URI`.

 Ok, just one more to go: under "Applications" in the nav on the left, click "APIs".
 There should be one there already.
-We don't need to click into it; next to it's name ("Auth0 Management API" maybe) Auth0 thoughtfully shows what we need, the API Audience.
+We don't need to click into it; next to it's name ("Auth0 Management API" maybe) Auth0 thoughtfully shows what we need, the "API Audience".
-Copy it into `.env` as `AUTH0_AUDIENCE`.
+Copy it into your project's `.env` file as `AUTH0_AUDIENCE`.
 All together now:

 ```bash title=".env"